Arturgouveia1970/car-rental-frontend/README.md

 # Car Rental Front-End

 > Car Rental is a react frontend application for booking Cars.
 This application serves as user interface for the backend and users can create, and delete Cars, as well as add reservations.
-Users can sign up or sign in to able to book a car.
+Users have to sign up and sign in to be able to book a car.

 ### Back-End Repository